2016 "Year of Extreme Weather"

 Available in other languages

 2016 has been declared the year of "extreme weather" in the country by the Australian Bureau of Meterology.
-A report of Australia's climate shows that last year was one of the hottest years ever, as well as one of the wettest.
-Tune in for a feature presented by Anita Barar
+Image: Supplied graphic obtained Thursday, Jan.
+5, 2017 of Australia's annual climate facts and events for 2016 (AAP)

 By Omar Dabbagh